The power of mindful meditation & micro-meditation

 Practicing meditation is a prerequisite to self-discovery, peace of mind and optimum health.
-I made it my personal goal years ago to effectively integrate three types of meditation into my hectic life ~ every day; silent meditation, contemplative meditation and invocation meditation.
+I made it a personal goal decades ago to integrate three types of meditation into a hectic lifestyle; silent meditation, contemplative or mindful meditation and invocation meditation.
 It is absolutely possible to practice meditation regardless of how busy your life is.
 If you have a demanding lifestyle like most people today, all the more reason you need to take up meditation.
 Luckily for me, I was highly motivated back in the early '80s due to a long-term health issue.
 Admittedly it took me a very long time, almost ten years, to realize that meditation is not something you squeeze in to your schedule like a conference call or a dentist appointment.
 Meditation is something you do while you are doing life, while you are on a conference call or lying in the dentist chair.
 Meditation calms the nervous system and herein lies the key to most peoples' suffering today; anxiety, panic attacks and depression.

 You have to know where you are at in order to know were you are going.
 Meditation opens up the all-seeing-eye, the eye being the most potent transmitter and perceiver of energy.